 - The ECC must be made aware of any arrangements made with any ECC educator.
-Failure to do so may result in repercussions for both the staff member and the family. - Babysitting may not occur within the Early Childhood space. - Educators may not babysit for students who are in their class, unless the babysitting obligation was pre-existing. - All communication regarding babysitting arrangements must be done outside of the educator's teaching hours. - The ECC does not take responsibility for safety issues, conduct, grievances, or any other claims arising out of the educator's private arrangements outside of school hours.
+Failure to do so may result in repercussions for both the staff member and the family.
+All parent or guardian must sign ECC Liability Waiver prior to their start. - Babysitting may not occur within the Early Childhood space. - Educators may not babysit for students who are in their class, unless the babysitting obligation was pre-existing. - All communication regarding babysitting arrangements must be done outside of the educator's teaching hours.

-8. Our Educators
+Our Educators